 Discussion

 The superficial palmar arch is the anastomosis formed by the ulnar artery, entering the palm with the ulnar nerve, anterior to the flexor retinaculum and lateral to the pisiform, passing medial to the hook of hamate, then curving laterally to form an arch, convex distally across the middle 1/3rd of the palm, and in level with a transverse line through the distal border of the fully extended pollicial base [1, 5,6].
 The superficial palmar arch is covered by the palmaris brevis and palmar aponeurosis and it is superficial to the flexor digiti mini- mi, branches of the median nerve and to the long flexor tendons and lumbrical muscles [7].
-The traditional definition of superficial palmar arch consists of linkage between the superficial palmar branch of the radial artery and ulnar artery [8].
-Although the radial and ulnar arteries provide most of the blood supply to the hand, additional circulation may come from the median artery or the inter- osseus arterial system [9].
+The traditional definition of the superficial palmar arch consists of a linkage between the superficial palmar branch of the radial artery and the ulnar artery [8].
+Although the radial and ulnar arteries provide most of the blood supply to the hand, additional circulation may come from the median artery or the interosseous arterial system [9].
 The superficial palmar arch is a direct continuation of the ulnar artery [10].
-It gives four palmar digital arter- ies, the medial most supplies the medial side of little finger and is termed as the proper palmar digital artery.
+It gives four palmar digital arteries, the medialmost supplies the medial side of the little finger and is termed the proper palmar digital artery.
 The other three are com- mon palmar digital arteries which pass to the medial three interdigi- tal clefts [11].
-There is a report of superficial palmar branch of the radial artery terminating in the thenar muscles without any contribu- tion to the superficial palmar arch [12].
-It is extremely difficult to establish a type, due to the large number of variations in the super- ficial palmar arch [13].
-Gellman et al. classified the superficial pal- mar arch into two categories as complete and incomplete.
-In com- plete arch there will be an anastomosis between vessels constitut- ing it.
-There will be an absence of a communication or anastomosis between the vessels constituting an incomplete arch.
-In the present case the ulnar artery does not anastomose with the radial artery or the median artery and hence the superficial palmar arch was incom- plete type.
+There is a report of the superficial palmar branch of the radial artery terminating in the thenar muscles without any contribution to the superficial palmar arch [12].
+It is extremely difficult to establish a type, due to the large number of variations in the superficial palmar arch [13].
+Gellman et al. classified the superficial palmar arch into two categories as complete and incomplete.
+In complete arch there will be an anastomosis between vessels constituting- ing it.
+There will be an absence of communication or anastomosis between the vessels, constituting an incomplete arch.
+In the present case, the ulnar artery does not anastomose with the radial artery or the median artery, and hence the superficial palmar arch was incomplete type.
 This classification is simple and understandable for many anatomists and researchers and is currently in use [14].

 Adachi has described 3 types of superficial palmar arch [15].
-Type A : Ulnar type - in which contribution by radial artery is absent or minimal, Type B : Radioulnar type - in which arch is formed by the superficial palmar branch of radial artery and the larger ulnar artery, Type C : Mediano ulnar type - in which arch is formed by the medi- an artery and the larger ulnar artery.
+Type A : Ulnar type - in which contribution by radial artery is absent or minimal, Type B : Radioulnar type - in which arch is formed by the superficial palmar branch of radial artery and the larger ulnar artery, Type C : Mediano ulnar type - in which arch is formed by the median artery and the larger ulnar artery.
 The superficial palmar arch observed in the present case is Adachi’s Type A : Ulnar type.
 Huber